facilelogin/aratuwa/carbon-security/org.wso2.carbon.identity.impersonation/README.md

 * Save the configuration.

 ##Define who can impersonate and who can be impersonated
-* Create a role called impadmin and add users who can impersonate other users.
+* Create an internal role (domain is internal) called impadmin and add users who can impersonate other users.
-* Create a role called impuser and add users who can be impersonated
+* Create an internal role (domain is internal) called impuser and add users who can be impersonated
 * The abolve role names can be configured from IS_HOME/repository/conf/identity/application-authentication.xml under the section identity-impersonation AuthenticationConfig.

 ##Get back the name of the impersonating user in the SAML/OIDC response